 Structural- The ladder will be inspected for structural integrity.
-Any debris or other materials that would cause an impediment to fish would be removed immediately.
+Any debris or other materials that would cause an impediment to fish would be removed.
+Debris removal activities would occur a minimum of two times per week during fish migration season.
 Any breaks, cracks, etc. will be noted, photographed, and repaired.

-The stream bed will be inspected twice annually at the entryway (downstream edge) and receiving waters (upstream edge) to ensure appropriate conditions for entry to and exit from the passage structure.
+The stream bed will be inspected twice annually during fish migration season, at the entryway (downstream edge) and receiving waters (upstream edge) to ensure appropriate conditions for entry to and exit from the passage structure.

 Biological- Seasonally, the fish ladder will be examined to determine that fish are using the ladders.
-This would require observation to occur both during the day and at night.
 Scientists would observe fish that enter into the ladder and calculate the percent of individuals that swim up the ladder.
-Sampling might occur over a two-day period each season, following two-hour intervals over a 46-hr period.
+Sampling would occur daily during fish migration season (April-June) and may follow the below schedule: